mndrix/atom_feed/README.md

 # Description

-Parse and query [Atom Syndication Feeds](http://www.ietf.org/rfc/rfc4287.txt).
-This pack doesn't support every aspect of the Atom spec, but it does support the most widely used aspects.
-It's intended as a relatively low level library on which more complex Atom feed processing can be implemented.
+Parse and query [Atom Syndication Feeds](http://www.ietf.org/rfc/rfc4287.txt) and [RSS feeds](http://cyber.law.harvard.edu/rss/rss.html).
+This pack doesn't support every aspect of the Atom or RSS specs, but it does support many widely used aspects.
+It's intended as a relatively low level library on which more complex feed processing can be implemented.

 # Changes in this Version